 What do Vienna, Buffalo, Truro, Oshkosh, Toronto, Martigny and Greenville have in common?
-Well, for one, each of those places is home to a TEDx community and all of them have used Walls.io to set up social walls for their events.
+Well, for one, each of those places is home to a TEDx community and all of them have used Walls.io to set up social media displays for their events.

 We’re huge fans of TED and TEDx events, so we’re happy to say that more than 20 TEDx organisations have used Walls.io in the past to accompany their events — some even repeatedly, year after year.